Jon Shingleton

 I was first exposed to OR in the real world in 2006, when I undertook a 12-month undergraduate placement as a student analyst at the Department of Health.
 I was tasked to support the 18-weeks project, which aimed to reduce inpatient waiting times.
 I was also responsible for developing models to analyse the performance of ambulances against government response targets and simulate patient flows through hospitals.

-After trundling back to unit for my final year, I applied to GORS for a permanent position and secured a job in the Department for Work and Pensions.
-My role here was to assess the productivity of the department and its various outlets (Jobcentre Plus, Child Support Agency, the Pension Service etc) by offsetting expenditure against outcomes.
+After trundling back to uni for my final year, I applied to GORS for a permanent position and secured a job in the Department for Work and Pensions.
+My role here was to assess the productivity of the department and its various agencies (Jobcentre Plus, Child Support Agency, the Pension Service etc) by offsetting expenditure against outcomes.

 In 2009, I was transferred on promotion back into the Department of Health and joined the Payment by Results (PbR) team.
 PbR is the largest payment mechanism for NHS hospitals, accounting for around 60% of their income.
 While still a highly technical position, the stakeholder engagement associated with this role has allowed me to develop the wider interpersonal skills essential for progression to more senior grades in the civil service.

-For the past 2 years, I have also been charged with co-ordinating the efforts of various government departments in liaising with students across the UK.
+Since 2008, I have co-ordinated a team of analysts across Government in liaising with students and potential candidates across the country.
 This has been a particularly enjoyable responsibility, and is an example of the many extra-curricular opportunities that a career in the civil service can provide.
-It has provided me with invaluable project and client management and presentation skills.